Biden asks Supreme Court to cancel arguments on two of Trump’s immigration priorities

 Until those reviews are completed, she said, the court should suspend consideration of the lawsuits.
 The border wall case, now called Biden v.
 Sierra Club, is scheduled for argument Feb.
 22. The immigration case is now called Pekoske v.
-Innovation Law Lab — David Pekoske is acting Homeland Security secretary — and is scheduled for March 1.
+Innovation Law Lab — David Pekoske is acting homeland security secretary — and is scheduled for March 1.

 The request from Prelogar was expected — when the cases were granted last October, they seemed likely to become moot if Biden was elected because he was opposed to both.
-But it is the first official action at the Supreme Court to show the effects of the regime change.
+But it is the first official action at the Supreme Court to show the effects of the change in administration.

 The American Civil Liberties Union, which represents groups that sued the Trump administration in both cases, agreed with the request, Prelogar told the court.